Best Media Streamers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best media streamers you can buy in 2022.

 Google was in Amazon's media streaming shadow until the arrival of the most recent Chromecast and, specifically, the Google TV user-interface that comes with it.
 While this streamer and the Fire TV Stick 4K are an even match for performance, it's Google's superior operating system that wins the day.

-Google TV is the successor to Android TV and is beginning its roll-out across smart TVs from 2021.
+Google TV is the successor to Android TV and has been rolling-out to smart TVs since 2021.
 It's better looking, more intuitive, more searchable and, crucially, excellent at making suggestions of what to watch next.

 That's best underlined in the way that it presents search results with an even hand.
 Top suggestions will always be from streaming services to which you already subscribe, and in top quality where possible, rather than Google trying to sell you content to which you already have access.